Hamas frees 24 hostages in exchange for 39 Palestinian prisoners as part of cease-fire swap

 FIRST HOSTAGES FREED

-After nightfall Friday, a line of ambulances emerged from Gaza through the Rafah Crossing in Egypt, carrying the freed hostages, according to live footage on Egypt’s state-run Al-Qahera TV.
-Israel’s Channel 13 showed an older woman exiting an ambulance alongside young girl, then walking slowly into a building.
-An Egyptian medical team held another older woman’s arms as she walked.

-The Foreign Ministry of Qatar, which played a key role mediating with Hamas in the long negotiations over the deal, said 13 Israelis, 10 Thai and one Filipino were freed.
-The Thai prime minister earlier said in a tweet that 12 Thai nationals were freed.
-There was no immediate explanation for the discrepancy.

-The plight of around 240 people taken captive during Hamas' attack has been wrenching in Israel, raising anger among some families that the government of Prime Minister Benjamin Netanyahu was not doing enough to bring them home.

-Under the deal, at least 50 are to be released, though it is not clear if the Thai and Filipino captives would be included in that count.
-Israeli is to free 150 Palestinian prisoners.
+Under the deal, Hamas is to release at least 50 hostages, and Israel 150 Palestinian prisoners over the four days.
+Both sides were starting with women and children.
 Israel said the four-day truce can be extended an extra day for every additional 10 hostages freed.

-“I’m excited for the families that are going to hug their loved ones,” Shelli Shem Tov, the mother of 21-year-old Omer Shem Tov, told Israeli’s Channel 12 at the square.
-“I’m jealous, and I’m sad, mostly sad that Omer is not coming home yet.”
+After nightfall Friday, a line of ambulances emerged from Gaza through the Rafah Crossing into Egypt carrying the freed hostages, according to live footage on Egypt’s state-run Al-Qahera TV.

+The freed Israelis included nine women and four children 9 and under.
+The military said they were taken to hospitals in Israel to be reunited with their families.

+But Yael’s 38-year-old son, Tamir Adar, remained in captivity.
+Both were kidnapped on Oct.
+7 from Kibbutz Nir Oz.
+“Everyone needs to come back.
+It’s happiness locked up in grief.”

+The hostages included multiple generations.
+Nine-year-old Ohad Munder-Zichri was freed along with his mother, Keren Munder, and grandmother Ruti Munder.
+The fourth-grader was abducted during a holiday visit to his grandparents at the kibbutz where about 80 people — nearly a quarter of all residents of the small community — are believed to have been taken hostage.

+The plight of the hostages has raised anger among some families that the government of Prime Minister Benjamin Netanyahu was not doing enough to bring them home.

+Hours later, 24 Palestinian women and 15 teenagers held in Israeli prisons in the occupied West Bank and east Jerusalem were freed.
+In the West Bank town of Beituna, hundreds of Palestinians poured out of their homes to celebrate, honking horns and setting off fireworks that lite up the nights sky.

+The teenagers had been jailed for minor offenses like throwing stones.
+The women included several convicted of trying to stab Israeli soldiers, and others who had been arrested at checkpoints in the West Bank.

-Palestinians say a longer cease-fire is needed to recover from the humanitarian catastrophe in Gaza.
-But Friday's halt in fighting brought the uprooted population a moment to catch their breath after weeks of fleeing bombardment across the tiny coastal enclave and trying to find increasingly scarce food, water and other basic supplies.
+Friday’s halt in fighting brought Gaza’s uprooted population a moment to catch their breath after weeks of fleeing for shelter, searching for food and fearing for family.

-After the truce began Friday morning, an increased flow of aid promised under the deal began.
-Four trucks of fuel and four trucks of cooking gas entered from Egypt, as well as 200 trucks of relief supplies, Israel said.
+After the truce began Friday morning, four trucks of fuel and four trucks of cooking gas entered from Egypt, as well as 200 trucks of relief supplies, Israel said.

-Since the war began, Israel barred all imports into Gaza, except for a trickle of supplies from Egypt.
+Israel has barred all imports into Gaza throughout the war, except for a trickle of supplies from Egypt.

 During the truce, Israel agreed to allow the delivery of 130,000 liters (34,340 gallons) of fuel per day — still only a small portion of Gaza’s estimated daily needs of more than 1 million liters.

-For those originally from the south, the calm brought a chance to visit homes they had fled and retrieve some belongings.

-To the hundreds of thousands who evacuated from northern Gaza to the south, Israel issued a warning not to return.
-Northern Gaza has been the focus on Israel’s ground assault.
+But the hundreds of thousands who evacuated from northern Gaza to the south were warned not to return in leaflets dropped by Israel.
+Israeli troops hold much of the north, including Gaza City.

-In leaflets dropped around the south, the Israeli military said it would block such attempts, saying the “the war has not ended yet.”

 “We don’t have enough clothes, food and drinks,” he said.
 “The situation is disastrous.
 It’s better for a person to die.”